Condensation Prevention Advice An Important Read

 Moisture attracts mould and rust.
 Mould can grow on organic surfaces & make fabrics smell musty.
 Rust & oxidation will affect metal objects.
 After long periods of storage the chances of visible signs of deterioration increase & you should be prepared for this.
 Leaving goods in an unheated house or room for very long periods of time would be a good comparison.

-Our experience informs us that Customers rarely if ever check their units and even our insulated units are unable to hold back time; they are after all the equivalent of an unheated house as mentioned above.
-If you are planning to store for more than three years you should consider storing within a building.
+Our experience informs us that customers rarely if ever check their units and even our insulated units are unable to hold back time; they are after all the equivalent of an unheated house as mentioned above.
+If you are planning to store for more than two years you should consider storing within a building.
 This of course will cost a lot more in storage fees than storage at Whiteball Self Storage as we are half the price of building self storage.
 It is a judgment call for you to make.

 Steps to help protect from condensation